lyleresnick/CleanTDDReportTableDemo/CleanTDDReportTableDemoTests/Readme.md

 There are no tests here!

-The tests reside in the same dirctory as the classes under test.
+The tests reside in the same directory as the classes under test.